 - 2. In proceedings under the Merger Regulation - 28.
-In accordance with Article 18(1) and (9 of the Merger Regulation and Article 17(1) of the Merger Implementing Regulation, the notifying parries will be given access to the Commission's file upon request at every stage of the procedure following the notification of the Commission's objections up to the consultation of the Advisory Committee.
-In contrast, this notice does not address the possibility of the provision of documents before the Commission states its objections to undertakings under the Merger Regulation (1). - III.
-PARTICULAR QUESTIONS REGARDING COMPLAINANTS AND OTHER INVOLVED PARTIES - 29.
-The present section relates to situations where the Commission may or has to provide access to certain documents contained in its file to the complainants in antitrust proceedings and other involved parties in merger proceedings.
-Irrespective of the wording used in the antitrust and merger implementing regulations (2), these two situations are distinct - in terms of scope, timing, and rights from access to the file, as defined in the preceding section of this notice.
+In accordance with Article 18(1) and (3) of the Merger Regulation and Article 17(1) of the Merger Implementing Regulation, the notifying parties will be given access to the Commission's file upon request at every stage of the procedure following the notification of the Commission's objections up to the consultation of the Advisory Committee.
+In contrast, this notice does not address the possibility of the provision of documents before the Commission states its objections to undertakings under the Merger Regulation (1).

+III.
+PARTICULAR QUESTIONS REGARDING COMPLAINANTS AND OTHER INVOLVED PARTIES

+29. The present section relates to situations where the Commission may or has to provide access to certain documents contained in its file to the complainants in antitrust proceedings and other involved parties in merger proceedings.
+Irrespective of the wording used in the antitrust and merger implementing regulations (?), these two situations are distinct in terms of scope, timing, and rights from access to the file, as defined in the preceding section of this notice.

-A Provision of documents to complainants in antitrust proceedings
+A. Provision of documents to complainants in antitrust proceedings

-- 30. The Court of First Instance has ruled (?) that complainants do not have the same rights and guarantees as the parties under investigation.
-Therefore complainants cannot daim a right of access to the file as established for parties. - 31.
-However, a complainant who, pursuant to Article 7(1) of the Implementing Regulation, has been informed of the Commission's intention to reject its complaint (4, may request access to the documents on which the Commission has based its provisional assessment (5).
+- 30. The Court of Fist Instance has ruled (3 that complainants do not have the same rights and guarantees as the parties under investigation.
+Therefore complainants cannot claim a right of access to the file as established for parties. - 31.
+However, a complainant who, pursuant to Article 7(1) of the Implementing Regulation, has been informed of the Commission's intention to reject its complaint (9, may request access to the documents on which the Commission has based its provisional assessment (3.
 The complainant will be provided access to such documents on a single occasion, following the issuance of the letter informing the complainant of the Commission's intention to reject its complaint. - 32.
-Complainants do not have a right of access to business secrets or other confidential information which the Commission has obtained in the course of its investigation (6).
+Complainants do not have a right of access to business secrets or other confidential information which the Commission has obtained in the course of its investigation (%).

-By means of a letter issued in accordance with Article 7(1) of the Implementing Regulation.

-^() This question is dealt with in the Directorate General Competition document DG COMP Best Practices on the conduct of EC merger control proceedings', available on the web-site of the Directorate General for Competition: http://europa.eu.int/comm/competition/index_en.html.

-http://europa.eu.int/comm/competition/index_en.num.

-Cf. Article 8(1) of the implementing Regulation, which speaks about 'access to documents' to complainants and Anide 17(2) of Merger Implementing Regulation which speaks about 'access to file' to other involved parties in so far as this is necessary for the purposes of preparing their comments'.

-See Caw T-17/93 Matra-Hachette SA > Commission, [1994] Et 11-595, paragraph 34.
-The Coun ruled that the rights of third parties, as iaid down by Anide 19 of the Council Regulation No 17 of 6.2.1962 (now replaced by Article 27 of Regulation (EC) No 1/2003), were limited to the right to participate in the administrative procedure.
+(1) This question is dealt with in the Directorate General Competition document 'DG COMP Best Practices on the conduct of EC merger control proceedings', available on the web-site of the Directorate General for Competition: http://europa.eu.int/comm/competition/index_en.html.
+(2) Cf. Article 8(1) of the Implementing Regulation, which speaks about 'access to documents' to complainants and Article 1.7(2) of Merger Implementing Regulation which speaks about 'access to file' to other involved parties in so far as this is necessary for the purposes of preparing their comments'.
+(2) See Case 7-17/93 Matra-Hachette SA ν Commission, [1994] ECR II-595, paragraph 34.
+The Coun ruled that the rights of third parties, as laid down by Article 19 of the Council Regulation No 17 of 6.2.1962 (now replaced by Article 27 of Regulation (EC) No 1/2003), were limited to the right to participate in the administrative procedure.
+(1) By means of a letter issued in accordance with Article 7(1) of the Implementing Regulation.
+(2) Cf. Article 8(1) of the Implementing Regulation.
+(2) Cf. Article 8(1) of the Implementing Regulation.

-Cf. Article 8(1) of the implementing Regulation.
+() Cf. Article 8(1) of the Implementing Regulation.